-When it comes to the Cheltenham Festival, horse racing betting is all about gauging the small details of horses, for guides, the racecourse and jockeys to determine who might win races.
+When it comes to the Cheltenham Festival, horse racing betting is all about gauging the small details of horses, form guides, the racecourse and jockeys to determine who might win races.

 This isn’t an easy task, even for experienced racing betting aficionados.
 That’s why Paddy Power is here to help with our series of Demystifying Racing guides, which is currently focusing on the Cheltenham Festival.

-In this guide we will look at the Old Course and the New Course at Cheltenham, and explain why there are two courses used during the Festival.
+In this guide we will look at the Old Course and the New Course at Cheltenham, and explain why there are two courses used during the Festival that run side by side.
 You’ll also learn which horses are better suited to which courses, and how this can aid your picks when betting.

 How is Cheltenham Racecourse set up?